GoVanguard/Log4jShell_Scanner/README.md

 # TLDR

 Make sure to modify the last line of code below.
-It should contain the uuid4 that appears when you navigate to the following link: [Log4jShell Tester](https://log4shell.huntress.com/)
+It should contain the uuid4 that appears when you navigate to the following link: [Huntress Payload Generator](https://log4shell.huntress.com/)
 ```shell
 sudo apt-get update
 sudo apt-get install python3 python3-pip